 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.
 Drought tolerant.

-Growth Habits and Disease Resistance: Moderately vigorous with heavy crops.
+Growth Habits and Disease Resistance: Moderately vigorous and precocious with heavy crops, spur bearing.
 Susceptible to scab and canker but resistant to cedar rust and quince rust and very resistant to mildew and fireblight.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)